-- Table V-2: Schedule of Changes in Net Pension Liability and Related Ratios - Table V-3: Sensitivity of Net Pension Liability to Changes in Discount Rate - Table V-4: Schedule of Employer Contributions - Table V-5: Average Expected Remaining Service Lives
+- Table VI-2: Schedule of Changes in Net Pension Liability and Related Ratios - Table VI-3: Sensitivity of Net Pension Liability to Changes in Discount Rate - Table VI-4: Schedule of Employer Contributions - Table VI-5: Average Expected Remaining Service Lives

 A summary of the terminology used in GASB Statement Nos.
 67 and 68 is provided in Appendix D of this report.
-Note that while much of the information provided in this report under GASB No. 67 is also utilized in GASB No. 68, Table V-5 included in this section is only applicable to GASB No. 68.
+Note that while much of the information provided in this report under GASB No. 67 is also utilized in GASB No. 68, Table VI-5 included in this section is only applicable to GASB No. 68.

-Finally, we have also developed disclosure information in this section based on additional guidance relating to Comprehensive Annual Financial Reports (CAFRs) of public employees retirement systems (PERS) provided by the Government Finance Officers Association (GFOA) in their publication, Governmental Accounting, Auditing, and Financial Reporting (GAAFR).
+Finally, we have also developed disclosure information in this section based on additional guidance relating to Comprehensive Annual Financial Reports (CAFRs) of PERS provided by the Government Finance Officers Association (GFOA) in their publication, Governmental Accounting, Auditing, and Financial Reporting (GAAFR).
 We have prepared the following exhibits reflecting guidance in the GAAFR:

-- Table V-6: Analysis of Financial Experience - Table V-7: Solvency Test actuarial assumptions.
-Liabilities as of June 30, 2018 are discounted at the assumed valuation interest rate of 6.75% per annum in all of these disclosures.
+- Table VI-6: Analysis of Financial Experience - Table VI-7: Schedule of Funded Liabilities by Type actuarial assumptions.
+Liabilities as of June 30, 2019 are discounted at the assumed valuation interest rate of 6.75% per annum in all of these disclosures.